Dan-Gon/Dan-Gon/README.md

 </ol>
 <h2>What I am intersted in:</h2>
 <ol>
-  <li>Everything!
-Seriously, I believe everything in technology is a tool and has a place.
-I find it all very intriguing and hope to dabble in a little bit of everything. 💬</li>
+  <li>People and equality.
+I am also interested in how we can preserve our beautiful Earth.
+I am interested in things beyond what we see. 💬</li>
 </br>

 <!--